igr/sexyeditor/README.md

 Editors are so boring.
 White background.
 Black background.
 Choose-your-color background.
 Meh.

 Not anymore!
 With **Awesome Editor**, your JetBrains IDE becomes... _awesome_ 🎉!
-Choose one or more background images and your everyday editor gets transformed into _visual masterpiece_ 🚀.
+Choose one or more background images, and your everyday editor gets transformed into _a visual masterpiece_ 🚀.

 But wait, there's more!
 It's not just about a visually stunning image.
 Infuse it with a motivational quote of your choosing 🔥!
 By glancing at it every hour, throughout your workday, you'll gradually transform into the very embodiment of your aspirations ❤️!